Bedtime Calculator

 What time should I go to bed if I wake up at 7 AM?

-For a 7:00 AM wake-up: go to bed at 11:15 PM for 5 cycles (7.5 hrs), or 9:45 PM for 6 cycles (9 hrs).
-The calculator auto-adjusts for your personal sleep onset time.
+For a 7:00 AM wake-up: go to bed at 11:15 PM for 5 cycles (7.5 hrs) or 9:45 PM for 6 cycles (9 hrs).
+These include a 15-minute sleep onset.
+The 5-cycle option is optimal for most adults; choose 6 cycles when recovering from illness, training hard, or rebuilding from sleep debt.

 Also need to find the best alarm time?